Loyola University Maryland

 Loyola University Maryland is a private Jesuit university in Baltimore, Maryland.
 Established as Loyola College in Maryland by John Early and eight other members of the Society of Jesus in 1852, it is the ninth-oldest Jesuit college in the United States and the first college in the United States to bear the name of St. Ignatius of Loyola, the founder of the Society of Jesus.

 Loyola's main campus is in Baltimore and features Collegiate Gothic architecture and a pedestrian bridge across Charles Street.
 The university is academically divided into three schools: the Loyola College of Arts and Sciences, the Loyola School of Education, and the Sellinger School of Business and Management.
-It operates a Clinical Center at Belvedere Square in Baltimore and has graduate centers in Timonium and Columbia, Maryland.
+It currently operates a Clinical Center at Belvedere Square in Baltimore.
+Loyola previously had graduate centers in Timonium (closed May 2024) and Columbia, Maryland (closed August 2023).

 The student body comprises approximately 4,000 undergraduate and 1,900 graduate students, representing 39 states and 44 countries, and 84% of undergraduates reside on campus.
 The average class size is 20, with a student-to-faculty ratio of 12:1.
 Approximately 73% of the student body receives some form of financial aid.
 Campus groups include the Association of Latin American & Spanish students (ALAS) and the Greyhound college newspaper.
 There is also the student-run, online-only publication, The Rival.
-This publication features opinion, commentary, and satire in its three sections: campus, culture, and current.

-Notable alumni include Tom Clancy, author of The Hunt for Red October, and Mark Bowden, author of Black Hawk Down.
+Notable alumni include Tom Clancy, author of many notable books such as The Hunt for Red October, and Mark Bowden, author of Black Hawk Down.
 Loyola's sports teams are nicknamed the Greyhounds and are best known for the perennially ranked men's and women's lacrosse teams.
 The men's lacrosse team's biggest rival is nearby Johns Hopkins University.
 The annual lacrosse games played between these two institutions is known as the "Battle of Charles Street".
 The school colors are green and grey.